websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 **Checkpoint:**

-1. The file encoding, user time-zone, and preferred protocol stack are set in the `setenv.sh`.
+1. The file encoding, user time-zone, and preferred protocol stack are set in the `setenv.sh` script.
-1. The default memory available and Metaspace limits are set.
+1. The default memory available and Metaspace limit are set.
 1. `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` declares the web application context.
 1. `$CATALINA_BASE/conf/server.xml` sets UTF-8 encoding.
 1. `$CATALINA_BASE/conf/server.xml` does not declare any value for writing host access logs. *(optional)*